31 October 2020

 A Thursday bike

-This turquoise bicycle is parked in front of this shuttered window only on Thursdays.
+A turquoise bicycle is parked in front of a shuttered window only on Thursdays.

 As we head into the weekend you might have noticed that I've tweaked up the blog, slightly, making some of the photos larger and changing / enlarging text for easier reading - a work in progress as there are almost 2000 posts.
-The "About" page has been edited, and I’ve stopped posting synopses of monthly newsletters in “Nouveautés” - now a space for selected announcements.
-While the original concept of a photo blog will remain intact (photos with brief captions), I hope to include more Paris-related commentary, perhaps book reviews, restaurant recommendations, interviews etc. - as I've done for magazines and newspapers.
+The "About" page has been edited, and I’ve stopped posting synopses of monthly newsletters in “Nouveautés”.
+While the original concept of the photo blog will remain intact (Paris-related photos, with captions), I might start to include more commentary, perhaps book reviews, restaurant recommendations etc. We'll see.

-Wishing all a splendid weekend as we prepare for a four-week (maybe longer, depending how it goes) couvre-feu that begins tonight in Paris, and other cities, between 9 p.m. and 6 a.m. (specifics in French here), something that France has not seen since World War II, in an attempt to get this virus under control.
+Wishing all a splendid weekend as we prepare for a four-week (maybe longer, depending how it goes) couvre-feu that begins tonight in Paris, and other cities, between 9 p.m. and 6 a.m. (specifics in French here).

 16 October 2020